 |Insurance Policies||IRAs, Deeds, and Tax Records||Jewelry and Family Heirlooms||Keys to Desks, Safes, Home, and Cars||Laptop|

 |Dental and Medical Records||Medicine||Professional Files (attorney, accountant, physician)||School Records||Personal Videos and photo albums|

-Many of these items are irreplaceable, extraordinarily valuable, or carry sentimental value.
+Many of these items are irreplaceable, extraordinarily valuable, family heirlooms, or other sentimental value.

-Though you may not be able to lug them all across the country with you, it’s best to consider each carefully before deciding how to ship it.
+Though you may be unable to lug them across the country, it’s best to consider each carefully before deciding how to ship it.

-Many interstate movers have a special inventory page that’s reserved for high-value items like jewelry, precious metals, and expensive electronics.
+Many interstate professional movers have a special inventory page for high-value items like jewelry, precious metals, and expensive electronics.